Children's Hospital Colorado

 “We have never had a drug nearly this effective in reducing itching and dramatically lowering serum bile acid levels.
 Children on MRX are avoiding liver transplantation, and there’s also evidence for improved growth and quality of life.
 While not all of these patients respond to MRX, it appears to be life-changing for those who do.”

-- Ronald Sokol, MD
+- RONALD SOKOL, MD

 EFS was defined as the absence of liver transplant, surgical biliary diversion, hepatic decompensation or death, while TFS was defined as the absence of liver transplant or death.
 Patients were evaluated for 43 potential predictors of EFS and TFS ranging from age, pruritus, biochemistries, platelets and serum bile acids (sBA).